Types of Healthcare Providers

 Inflammatory bowel disease is a blanket term that encompasses conditions that are characterized by long-term inflammation of the digestive tract.
 The two main forms of IBD are Crohn’s disease (CD) and ulcerative colitis (UC).
 IBD is a complex condition, so treating the disease and managing its symptoms will usually involve a team of different kinds of healthcare providers.

-Some of the types of healthcare professionals who support a patient in diagnosing, treating, and managing IBD may include:
+Some of the types of healthcare professionals who support people in diagnosing, treating, and managing IBD may include:

 - Primary care provider